Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Decisions by the CFO, the CEO or the board of directors.
 - [ ] Technical and architectural work that needs to be done first, as indicated by the chief enterprise architect.
 - [ ] Items the Scrum Master has identified as impediments.
-- [x] There are no exceptions, the entire organization must resspet a Product Owner's decisions.
+- [x] There are no exceptions, the entire organization must respect a Product Owner's decisions.

 **[⬆ Back to Top](#table-of-contents)**